shotgunsoftware/python-api/docs/cookbook/attachments.rst

 Details About Working With Files
 ################################

-The ShotGrid web application stores Files as Attachment entities.
+The Flow Production Tracking web application stores Files as Attachment entities.
 You can see these on a Files page, or a Files tab on a detail page, for example.
 You can access Attachments via the API to create and modify uploaded files, url links, and local files, and link them to other entities (Shots, Versions, etc).
-This entity works a lot like other entity types within ShotGrid with a few exceptions which are detailed below.
+This entity works a lot like other entity types within Flow Production Tracking with a few exceptions which are detailed below.

 .. note::
-    If you are simply looking for information about how to upload and link things in ShotGrid, this doc is not for you.
+    If you are simply looking for information about how to upload and link things in Flow Production Tracking, this doc is not for you.
 Instead look at the :meth:`~shotgun_api3.Shotgun.upload` and :meth:`~shotgun_api3.Shotgun.upload_thumbnail` methods.

-    This doc describes the detailed structure of the Attachment entities that represent files in ShotGrid and how to interact with them.
+    This doc describes the detailed structure of the Attachment entities that represent files in Flow Production Tracking and how to interact with them.
 If that sounds cool too, then read on!

 .. versionadded:: 3.0.3

 *****************
 Default structure
 *****************
-The following is a list of the default fields that ShotGrid creates for Attachments.
+The following is a list of the default fields that Flow Production Tracking creates for Attachments.
 Your server instance may look slightly different depending on your own customizations.
 Many of these fields are optional and some are automatically filled in.
 These exceptions are listed below in the descriptions of each field.